jpaglia/shell/README.md

 This project consists of designing a C program to serve as a simple shell interface that accepts user commands and then executes each command in a separate process.
 The implementation supports input and output redirection, as well as pipes as a form of IPC between a pair of commands.
 The project also involves the use of the UNIX `fork()`, `exec()`, `wait()`, `dup2()`, and `pipe()` system calls.
 This shell was developed and testing on an Ubuntu VM.

+### Compiling and Running the Shell

+Clone this project and navigate to its working directory.
+In your terminal, execute the following command:
+> `make jpags`

 ### Overview

 This shell supports each of the following features and functionalities: